elba7r/system-v9/erpnext/docs/user/manual/en/regional/india/gst-setup.md

 ### 2. Setting up HSN Codes

 According to the GST Law, your itemised invoices must contain the HSN Code related to that Item.
-ERPNext comes pre-installed with all 12,000+ HSN Codes so that you can easily select the relevant HSN Code in your Item
+Revalue ERP comes pre-installed with all 12,000+ HSN Codes so that you can easily select the relevant HSN Code in your Item

 <img class="screenshot" alt="HSN in Item" src="/docs/assets/img/regional/india/hsn-item.gif">